-- provide additional information (included in the supplier audit questionnaire) concerning: - design and development - supplier management - manufacturing processes and their robustness - production, preservation, storage, packaging and shipping resources - identification and traceability systems - communication resources (including EDI(2) order processing and services) - materials recycling, handling and disposal. - demonstrate effective control over: - its production processes (FMECA(3) results, manufacturing process, process capability: Cp, Cpk) - the quality of manufactured, stored and delivered raw materials (raw materials conformity management: monitoring plan, capability, measurement quality, etc.)
+- provide additional information to the preliminary evaluation questionnaire concerning: - design and development - supplier management - manufacturing processes and their robustness - production, preservation, storage, packaging and shipping resources - identification and traceability systems - communication resources (including EDI(2) order processing and services) - materials recycling, handling and disposal.

+- demonstrate effective control over:

+- its production processes (FMECA(3) results, manufacturing process, process capability: Cp, Cpk)

+- the quality of manufactured, stored and delivered raw materials (raw materials conformity management:

+- monitoring plan, capability, measurement quality, etc.)

 - inputs and outsourced raw materials

 - production and supply chain management.

 - demonstrate its ability to manage:

 - business continuity risks (ability to supply expressed needs, exceptional needs and emergency needs)

 - special characteristics

 - non-conformity and complaints

 - modifications

 - provide an action plan based on the CSR assessment.

 - Michelin reserves the right to carry out technical inspections or audits of any or all of the expressed requirements, depending on the raw material's criticality and Michelin's knowledge of the supplier.
 The results of the above will determine whether or not the raw materials approval process continues.

-- (1) Registration, Evaluation, Authorisation and Restriction of Chemical substances (EC 1907/2006).

-- (2) Electronic Data Interchange

-- (3) Failure Mode, Effects and Criticality Analysis